tao-bai/ntu-poster-latex-template/README.md

 </p>

 ## Usage
-comment out one of these two lines in `beamercolorthementu.sty` for different themes.
+Comment out one of these two lines in `beamercolorthementu.sty` for different themes.
 ```latex
 % red
 \definecolor{ntu}{RGB}{215, 20, 64}